RogerSec/MarkdownTemplates/ReportTemplate.md

+---
+layout: post
+title: "Title of report"
+date: 202X-XX-XX
+categories: [reverse-engineering, malware-analysis]
+---

+# Title of report

-1. Executive Summary
+## Executive Summary
     Brief overview of the malware, its impact, and key findings from the analysis.

-2. Table of Contents
+## Table of Contents
+1. Introduction
+2. Methodology
+3. Sample Information & IOCs
+4. (Opt)
+5. Mitigation Recomendations and Prioritizations
+6. Conclusion
+7. References & Appendices

-3. Introduction
+## 1. Introduction
     Purpose of the report and the scope of the analysis.
     Description of the malware sample (e.g., file name, hash values).

-3. Methodology
+## 2. Methodology
     Description of the tools and techniques used for analysis (e.g., static analysis, dynamic analysis, behavioral analysis) Environment setup (e.g., virtual machines, sandboxes)

-4. Sample Information & IOCs
+## 3. Sample Information & IOCs
     Name and type of malware (e.g., virus, worm, trojan) Hashes (MD5, SHA-1, SHA-256) for identification
     File size and other relevant metadata
     IP addresses, domain names, and URLs associated with the malware.
     File paths and registry keys modified by the malware.

-5. (Opt) Static Analysis
+## 4. (Opt) Static Analysis
     File properties (size, type, creation date).
     Strings analysis (notable strings found in the binary).
     Import/export table analysis (libraries and functions used).

-5. (Opt) Dynamic Analysis
+## 4. (Opt) Dynamic Analysis
     Behavior during execution (e.g., file system changes, registry modifications).
     Network activity (e.g., domains contacted, IP addresses).
     Process creation and termination logs.

-5. (Opt) Reverse Engineering
+## 4. (Opt) Reverse Engineering
     Code analysis
     Decompilation results
     Key functions and algorithms used
     Obfuscation techniques employed

-6. (Opt) Impact Assessment
+## 5. (Opt) Impact Assessment
     Potential damage caused by the malware (e.g., data theft, system compromise) Affected systems and environments
     Risk assessment based on findings

-7. Mitigation Recomendations and Prioritizations Recommendations for detection and prevention.
+## 6. Mitigation Recomendations and Prioritizations
+    Recommendations for detection and prevention.
     Suggested security measures to protect against similar threats.

-8. Conclusion
+## 7. Conclusion
     Summary of findings and the overall threat level posed by the malware.
     Final thoughts on the implications for the organization.
-9. Appendices
+## 8. References & Appendices
     Additional data, logs, or screenshots that support the analysis.
     References to tools and resources used during the analysis.